ewanc26/website/content/blog/my-journey-in-programming.md

 ---
-title: "My Journey in Programming"
-summary: "I thought about doing this for a while, so here, my programming journey as I remember it."
+aliases:
+- /blog/my-journey-in-programming/
+date: 2024-01-22 22:59:33+00:00
-description: "I thought about doing this for a while, so here, my programming journey as I remember it."
+description: I thought about doing this for a while, so here, my programming journey as I remember it.
-date: 2024-01-22T22:59:33Z
 draft: false
+summary: I thought about doing this for a while, so here, my programming journey as I remember it.
-tags: ['Programming']
+tags:
+- Programming
+title: My Journey in Programming
 ---

 ## My first exposure